 Be swept into the romance of the island’s early colonial days at this historic plantation 6 miles west of Basseterre.
-A 350-year-old, gnarled saman tree at the heart of the estate’s tropical plantation lower garden is one of our most popular venues to exchange vows.
+Over 300-years-old gnarled saman tree at the heart of the estate’s tropical plantation lower garden is one of our most popular venues to exchange vows.
 Other dreamy options include a manicured lawn edged with exotic flowers and an elegant traveler’s palm; and the ruins of a tower adorned with a small water fountain and tropical flowers.

 Situated near the end of the southeast peninsula, about 7 miles from Basseterre, Turtle Beach’s setting is exquisite: Gentle turquoise waves, a long stretch of sugar-white sand, our sister island Nevis rising in romantic splendor across the sparkling channel.
 Add a sunset sky, an officiator, a handful of friends and family, and you’ve got the perfect wedding.

 LEGAL REQUIREMENTS TO GET MARRIED ON ST. KITTS

 It’s easy to exchange your vows in our tropical paradise.
 Red tape is kept to a minimum.
 No residency is required.
 Couples are only required to obtain a marriage license in St. Kitts and provide the following documents:

 - A valid passport or photo ID.

 - An original or certified copy of your birth certificates.

 - If you’re divorced, a decree absolute (an original or certified copy showing court's stamp or seal).